DevonJames/oip-arweave-indexer/VOICE_ASSISTANT_FIXES.md

 ### TTS (Voice):
 - Should default to Chatterbox voices in the dropdown
 - Should use high-quality neural TTS instead of robotic eSpeak
+- Should handle long text by truncating to 1000 characters
+- Should detect and handle 0-byte responses from Chatterbox
+- Should fall back to eSpeak with proper error handling
 - Should show detailed error messages if TTS service fails
-- Should include service status information in responses

 ### RAG Search:
+- **NEW**: Should extract keywords from questions ("What's the latest on Iran?" → "Iran")
-- Should find Iran-related records when they exist
+- Should find Iran-related records when they exist using keyword search
 - Should fall back to broader search if type-specific search fails
 - Should include relevant record types in search results
-- Should maintain proper search parameter passing
+- Should maintain proper search parameter passing with `summarizeTags=true`

 ## Verification Steps